 There are organic reasons for craving salty foods.
 Firstly, if you are a sportsman or woman, you should know to replenish your sodium intake during or at least after each bout of exercise.
 We lose salt in our sweat, and excess sweating will equal excess losses.
 Secondly, it has been suggested that mineral deficiency can cause salt cravings.
 If you have a lack of potassium, calcium and iron in the diet, you are more prone to craving salt!

-Now to the GOOD FOODS:
+Now on to the GOOD FOODS:

-Did you know that raw cacao is actually a mood booster!
-It triggers the same chemicals in the brain that are stimulated when we experience love (Valentines chocolates anyone?).
-It is also antioxidant rich, and a good source of nutrients such as zinc, calcium and iron.
+Raw cacao is one of the best foods to boost your mood.
+It triggers the same chemicals in the brain that are stimulated when we experience love.
+Chocolates for Valentines Day anyone?
+Raw Cacao is antioxidant rich, and a good source of nutrients such as zinc, calcium and iron.
 Now I’m not talking about Cadbury’s or Lindt here, unless you’re going for the 70% and above category.
 The darker the better!